John Nord: All Japan Pro Wrestling and International (1994, 1996)

 In 1994, Nord traveled to Japan where he competed for All Japan Pro Wrestling under his real name.
 There he formed a tag team with Stan Hansen.
 During 1995 he was inactive.

 In 1996 he wrestled in Malaysia as the Viking.
 He lost to Rick Martel on March 5 and also lost to Dick Murdoch on March 6.
 Then he went to South Africa to work for All-Star Wrestling.
 Later that year he wrestled in the independent circuit in Texas.

 World Championship Wrestling (1997–1998)

 In 1997, Nord joined World Championship Wrestling (WCW) cutting off his long hair and shaving off his beard into a bleached blond haircut and a horseshoe moustache, under his real name, John Nord.
 Nord then formed a short-lived team with Barry Darsow in late 1997.
+In November 1997, he took part in the World War 3 match.
 He wrestled mainly on WCW Saturday Night and had a long winning streak that ended with a loss to another streak holder, Bill Goldberg, on April 7, 1998.
 Shortly afterwards, he retired from wrestling.